PythonCharmers/python-future/docs/standard_library_imports.rst

 ``future`` package.

-Of the 44 modules that were refactored with PEP 3108 (standard library reorganization), 30 are supported with direct imports in the above manner.
+Of the 44 modules that were refactored with PEP 3108 (standard library reorganization), 29 are supported with direct imports in the above manner.
 The complete list is here::

     ### Renamed modules:

     import builtins

-    import configparser
     import copyreg

     import html